 Best Way to Read Intune Management Extension Logs

-I’ve been using the CMTrace.exe tool for a while to read log files, and I recommend using it for reading IME logs as well.
-In fact, you can use CMTrace to read any log file.
-It formats the logs in a much more readable way, making it easier to locate and troubleshoot issues.
+You can use CMTrace.exe tool to read log files, It formats the logs in a much more readable way, making it easier to troubleshoot issues.

 Different ways to access IME Log files